Goals and curriculum

 - Develop skills in initial assessment, resuscitation, stabilization and early management of pediatric emergencies.

-- Gain broad knowledge and skills in common and uncommon pediatric emergencies; gain exposure to adult emergencies.
+- Gain broad knowledge and skills in common and uncommon pediatric emergencies.

 - Gain knowledge of bedside ultrasound and its application in pediatric emergency medicine.

-- Develop effective bedside and didactic teaching skills.
+- Develop effective bedside and didactic teaching skills, for use with both families and medical trainees.

 - Learn to use Simulation as teaching tool for procedural competence and improving communication skills.